I want to know the prayer to be done before and after meditation.

 — from Whispers from Eternity Paramhansa Yogananda, edited by Swami Kriyananda

 At the end of meditation it is lovely to pray for others asking God to send healing energy to them.
 Here we often use Yogananda’s healing prayer technique.
-Mary Kretzmann, the director of our Ananda Healing Prayer Ministry, made a video explaining the principles of healing prayer and the technique which you might like to watch: Paramhansa Yogananda’s Healing Prayer Technique.
+Mary Kretzmann, the director of our Ananda Healing Prayer Ministry, made a video explaining the principles of healing prayer and the technique which you might like to watch as inspiration for your prayer after meditation: Paramhansa Yogananda’s Healing Prayer Technique.